thibaut-neoledge/azure-docs.fr-fr/articles/vs-azure-tools-intellitrace-debug-published-cloud-services.md

 <properties
-   pageTitle="Débogage d’un service cloud publié avec IntelliTrace et Visual Studio | Microsoft Azure" description="Débogage d’un service cloud publié avec IntelliTrace et Visual Studio" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"
+   pageTitle="Debugging a published cloud service with IntelliTrace and Visual Studio | Microsoft Azure" description="Debugging a published cloud service with IntelliTrace and Visual Studio" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"